Live Update

 Configuring Application Security

 In order to allow integration with Live Update, a scope element is required.
-Without it, the adapter will reject requests from client applications.
+Without the scope element, the service will reject requests from the client applications.

 You can also map the scope element to a security check in case you’re using one in your application.